 In the lines, after every cycle through the dance pattern (64 beats of music), each couple will progress down the line to a new couple where they will do the pattern anew.
 Though the pattern is defined, there are some opportunities for improvising by experienced dancers who may add some extra turns or twirls to the pattern as time and space permits.

 Probably the best way to get an idea what Contra Dancing is like is to watch people doing it.
 There are several YouTube videos on the subject that are worth checking out.
-You can simply enter “Contra Dance” as a YouTube search, but we’ve spotted some interesting ones and added links to them here.
+You can simply enter “Contra Dance” as a YouTube search.
 We can’t take credit for these videos, if you want to know more about a particular one check out who uploaded them to YouTube which appears on the right side of the YouTube page for the video.